 Key Suppliers by Country

 This analysis reveals competitive suppliers that target the United Kingdom’s demand for its top 5 consumer import products.

-The UK’s biggest imported consumer product by value is gold.
-The UK’s 4 other leading consumer imports are cars, petroleum gas, mobile phones, and computers.
+The UK’s biggest imported consumer product by value is petroleum gas.
+The UK’s 4 other leading consumer imports are cars, gold, refined petroleum oils, and medication mixes not in dosage.

 Below, you will find major supplying countries for the United Kingdom’s major imports.